raphacosta27/LaplaceExpansionImplementation/README.md

-# OpenMPI Recursive Laplace Expansion Implementation in C++
+# Recursive Laplace Expansion optimised with OpenMPI in C++

 The object of this project is to implement the Laplace Expansion (also called Cofactor Expansion) method for computing the determinant |A| of an n x n matrix A. Also, to study the tool of OpenMPI, there`s an optmised version using multicores and distributed memory.